jpcarrascal/motu-ultralite-mk5-bridge/README.md

 # MOTU UltraLite mk5 WebSockets bridge

-## UPDATE!
+This bridge application runs on a (Linux) computer connected to MOTU UltraLite mk2 audio interface and relays WebSockets messages bidirectionally between a remote/mobile CueMix 5 app (e.g. on an iPad or iPhone) and the UltraLite.
+It allows you to control your UltraLite wirelessly/remotely.

-**There is a simpler way to achieve this (although quite obscure, I found it in [this forum](https://www.elektronauts.com/t/new-motu-ultralite-mk5-announced/151608/325)) if you are using a macOS or Windows computer with your UltraLite.
+**NOTE: If you are using a macOS or Windows computer with your UltraLite, there is a simple way to do this (although quite obscure, I found it in [this forum](https://www.elektronauts.com/t/new-motu-ultralite-mk5-announced/151608/325)).
 Just:**
 1. Take note of the network name of your computer*.
 Here are instructions on how to do it: https://drexel.edu/it/help/a-z/computer-names/
 2. Run the CueMix 5 app from your iPad/iPhone
 3. In the welcome screen, click on "IP Connect".
 Replace the IP there with your computer's network name, plus ```:1281```.
 You should end up with something like this ```computer-name.local:1281```

 *_Your computer's ip address works as well.
 However, since it might change from time to time, the network name might be easier to remember._

+## What is this repo for, then?

-**The node.js app in this repo is still useful if you are using Linux (e.g. on a Raspberry Pi) on your computer.**
+The node.js app in this repo is still useful if you are using Linux (e.g. on a Raspberry Pi) on your computer.
+MOTU's CueMix 5 and drivers do not work on Linux, so this is a great way to have (wireless!) mixer control of your UltraLite.

-## What is this repo for?

-This bridge application runs on a (Linux) computer connected to MOTU UltraLite mk2 audio interface and relays WebSockets messages bidirectionally between a remote/mobile CueMix 5 app (e.g. on an iPad or iPhone) and the UltraLite.
-It allows you to control your UltraLite wirelessly/remotely.

 ## Instructions: